This quick and easy recipe bakes a batch of Meatballs Without Breadcrumbs without sacrificing taste and texture.

 Ingredients

-• 2 pounds ground meat ( I prefer ground turkey or mix of 1 pound ground chicken and 1 pound ground beef)
+- 2 pounds ground meat (For example, ground turkey or 1 pound ground chicken and 1 pound ground beef.)

 Instructions